techiferous/tabulous/REFERENCE.md

 The text, link_path, visible_when and enabled_when declarations do not need to be given a block.
 If given a block, the block will be executed in the context of the layout where the tabs are rendered.

+You can place any Ruby code in the tabulous blocks; it will be executed as if it were in a view.

 Here is an example of a tab with the five required declarations:

     unicorns_tab do